How To Do Better In Loud, Crazy Group Conversations

 Alter your communication to be more effective for these interactions

 You can't talk the way you normally would in these conversations.
 If you do you'll likely get cut off.
 You've got to make your messages quicker and more to the point.
-Once you've gotten the spotlight you've only got so much time before someone else will want it, so don't ramble on too much.
+Once you've gotten the spotlight you've only got so much time before someone else will want it, so you can't ramble on too much.
 Figure out what you want to say then get it out succinctly.
 And say it with enough volume and force that no one will start talking over you.
 It also helps to zest up your statements to make them more entertaining, so people will be likely to want to hear them.

 A mistake quieter, or less game, people make is they won't actively try to jump into the conversation, but eventually everyone will see they have something they want to say and give them a chance to contribute.
 People usually aren't total jackasses in this situation after all.
 "Ah, I finally have my chance", the up-until-now-drowned-out person thinks and proceeds to launch into a meandering three minute dissertation.
 Unless that person is really respected, someone is going to get antsy and interrupt them.
-Giving the quieter person a break is one thing, but they don't get a free pass to have the floor forever.
+Giving a quieter person a break is one thing, but they don't get a free pass to have the floor forever.
 These conversations aren't the place for long bouts of patient, respectful listening.

 Start a side conversation if you can

 Sometimes a group conversation will obviously involve everyone talking together.
 At other times it's more that many people are gathered in the same area, but it's okay if little side conversations break off.
-If you're at a table of six people, and four of them are talking about something you're not interested in, you can try starting a new conversation with the one other person.
+If you're at a table of six people, and four of them are obnoxiously talking about something you're not interested in, you can try starting a new conversation with the one other person.
 Don't worry about talking as others are speaking, that's fine is it's apparent you're chatting to someone on the side.

 The other side: Scoring points by controlling the madness

-- Help the quieter or less eager people in the group get a chance to talk by signaling to the others that they something they'd like to say.
+- Help the quieter or less eager people in the group get a chance to talk by signaling to the others that they have something they'd like to say.